 Seven dials and Neal’s Yard

-The Seven Dials area is located within the neighborhood of Covent Garden, but you have to leave the piazza to get there.
-Here we find a small square where 6 streets converge where we find stores and restaurants.
+The Seven Dials area is located within the neighbourhood of Covent Garden, but you have to leave the piazza to get there.
+Seven Dials is a small square where six streets converge and where there are many shops and restaurants.

 More information: Seven Dials and Neal’s Yard.